Ja-boop/rent-a-car/README.md

 npm run test | runs jest tests and obtains the code coverage npm run test:dev | runs jest tests in watch mode(continuously)

+You need to create a user to access some rent functions

 # Diagrams:

 L1: